The Need

 These are the people that make a difference.
 They’ve done the hard work this last year, and have laid a groundwork that NER will continue to develop in the coming year as planning for the next Trackside Experience begins.
 Now, hopefully, other regions will take what we’ve started and continue to build off of it within their own areas.

 For those other regions, if this is prompting you to ask, can we do something like this?
 Yes, you can.
-For any additional questions, feel free to reach out at Recruiting@NER.org.
+For any additional questions, feel free to reach out at [email protected].
 We’re happy to share our resources and knowledge, as developing the next generation of volunteer workers will benefit our entire club.

 The First 2024 Trackside Experience Participant Class